durbanlegend/thag_rs/demo/README.md

  colour support of the current terminal and whether a light or dark theme is currently selected.
 This was the result of good deal of exploration and dialog with ChatGPT.
-Try it on dark vs light backgrounds to see how some of the same colours "pop" when shown against a light or dark theme and how some virtually or literally disappear when when not well matched to the theme.
+Try it on dark vs light backgrounds to see how some of the same colours "pop" when shown against a light or dark theme and how some virtually or literally disappear when not well matched to the theme.
  Fully worked-out demonstration of colouring and styling display messages according to message level.